UndeadBaneGitHub/intempt/Event Types.md

 All event types from interaction group are focusing interaction with specific elements (buttons, forms, inputs etc.) on the page.

-You can capture it by specifying an exact form CSS path or path with wildcard in provided input field.
+You can capture it by specifying an exact element's CSS path or path with wildcard in provided input field.

-You can also omit specifying exact path, and go for `Filter` button, and pick more page-agnostic input attributes to track, like `id`, `class` and so on.
+You can also omit specifying exact path, and go for `Filter` button, and pick more page-agnostic attributes to track, like `id`, `class` and so on.
 [Here](interaction-properties) you can find the entire list of the properties we track for elements

-**WARNING**: the path is specific for this particular input on this particular page, and is built so that it does not include ids or class names.
+**WARNING**: the path is specific for this particular element on this particular page, and is built so that it does not include ids or class names.
 The best tool to acquire a path like that is to use our **Event visualizer** tool.
 However, we recommend going for more generic attributes.

 #### Click on